Swim School: History

 For Milne leaving, see .) and performed a cover version of Taylor Swift's "Love Story" for a BBC live session.
 "Outside" was written about cutting toxic people out of their lives, while "Love Story" was added after the band decided to incorporate a cover into the set and rummaged through some Spotify playlists.
 The following month, they released "Anyway" and announced their second EP, Making Sense of It All, which comprised tracks about Johnson's mental state over lockdown and was released in August 2021.

 After releasing Making Sense of It All, Swim School spent a period gigging.
 By June 2022, the band were signed to LAB Records; by that November, the band comprised Johnson, Bunting, and McMahon.
 That month, they released the single "Kill You", which Johnson had written the previous February about being comfortable enough in a relationship to show quirks.
 In February 2023, they announced their second EP Duality and released the single "Delirious".
 Duality, which had been recorded at Narcissus Studios in London and produced by Iain Berryman, took its title from the fact that it comprised love songs and angry songs, while Johnson wrote "Delirious" in a fit of rage after suffering from constant misogyny from sound engineers during festival season.
 A further single, "Don't Leave Me Behind", was released in April 2023, with Duality released in June 2023.

 Two weeks after Duality was released, the band re-released that album's track "Bored", a more positive derivative of "Delirious", in an attempt to surprise their fans.
 The band supported Inhaler on their Cuts & Bruises tour in November 2023 and were featured on Dork's "Hype List 2024" the month after.
 In January 2024, the band released "Give Me A Reason Why", announced their "Seeing It Now" tour for April and May 2024, and released their debut mixtape, Seeing It Now.
 The last of these featured a cover of Pixies' "Where Is My Mind" and a new version of their earlier track "See Red", with physical copies also sporting a cover of their earlier track "Anyway".
+Their October 2025 album Swim School reached No. 4 in the Scottish Official Charts.